thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 The selling order can't be fully matched because the buyer can only buy 1 ASSET of 10.
 In that case, the `Order C` is partially filled. `Order C` can be re-matched with another order until being fully filled.
 Partial filling can be disable for an order that is executed by the maker by setting the salt to 0 in that order.

+### Hash Key Order

+An order is identified with a hash key composed of:
+- the maker address
+- the assets (type & contract address) being traded
+- a salt

+As you can see, the hash key doesn't include all the fields of the order, meaning that 2 different orders with the same maker, assets and salt will have the same hash key.

+The consequences are multiple:
+- since the filling is based on the hash key, different orders can share the same filling
+- canceling an order means canceling all orders with the same hash key
+- signing a new order with the same hash key than a former order will not invalidate the latter

 ### User-Generated Content (UGC) & Creator

 UGC collection is a collection where the tokens are created by any user, and not necessarily by the owner of the collection.